Collocation approximation by deep neural ReLU networks for parametric elliptic PDEs with lognormal inputs: Deep ReLU neural networks

 There are two basic operations which neural networks allow for.
 This is the parallelelization of several neural networks and the concatenation of two neural networks.
-The reader can find for instance, in \cite{GKP20} (see also \cite{DHP21,Pet20}) for detailed decriptions as well for the following two lemmas on these operations.
+The reader can find for instance, in \cite{GKP20} (see also \cite{DHP21,Pet20}) for detailed decriptions as well as the following two lemmata on these operations.

 \begin{lemma}[Parallelization] Let $N\in \NN$, $\lambda_j\in \RR$, $j=1,\ldots,N$.
 Let $\Phi_j$, $j=1,\ldots,N$ be deep ReLU neural networks with input dimension $d$.
 Then we can explicitly construct a deep ReLU neural network denoted by $\Phi$ so that